-1.3.1 Differences Between FMD-97 and FMD-2013
+1.3.1 Differences Between FMD-2013 and FMD-2016

-FMD-2013 is a cumulative compendium of failure mode and mechanism data.
-All data that was contained in FMD-97 is contained in this update, along with new data that has been collected by the RIAC since FMD-97 was published.
+FMD-2016 is a cumulative compendium of failure mode and mechanism data.
+All data that was contained in FMD-2013 is contained in this update, along with new data that has been collected by Quanterion since FMD-2013 was published.

-Note that there may be failure mode/mechanism distribution percentages that are different between FMD-2013 and FMD-97, even though no new data may have been added.
-This may have happened as a result of the generic failure modes assigned to the detailed data being re-examined and, in some cases, changed to be more consistent.
+Note that there may be failure mode/mechanism distribution percentages that are different between FMD-2016 and FMD-2013, even though no new data may have been added.
+This may have happened as a result of the generic failure modes assigned to the detailed data being reexamined and, in some cases, changed to be more consistent.